Braveel/Node-Calculator-Lark/README.md

 ## Install:

-Your version of maya must have [lark-parser](https://github.com/lark-parser/lark) installed.

-You can freely download and install the version you need.
-For simplicity, I added the Lark folder to the repository.
-It contains a zip archive with the parser.
-All you need to do is unzip the archive and add it to the Python directory of your Maya, which is usually located at:

-	c:\Program Files\Autodesk\{Maya_vesrion}\Python\Lib\site-packages\

-After that you need to restart Maya.

-Enter the code below in the Maya script editor:
+Enter the following code  in the Maya script editor:
 ```Python
 import sys
 path = 'your_path_to_Node_Calculator_Lark'